5hidobu/5hidobu.github.io/_posts/2024-07-05-Lotus_Dropper.md

  ![image](https://github.com/user-attachments/assets/ab74bde4-d02c-41d1-b751-2a99d7860da8)

-Lotus Blossom is a hacker group identified as responsible for a persistent cyber espionage campaign targeting government and military organizations in Southeast Asia.
+Lotus Blossom is a cybercriminal group identified as responsible for a persistent cyber espionage campaign targeting government and military organizations in Southeast Asia.
 This group employs spear phishing tactics, often utilizing malicious documents to install a custom Trojan backdoors named Elise and Emissary, indicating a likely state-sponsored affiliation due to the nature and persistence of their attacks.

 ---
 ## Dropper 101